Wowzer, there are so many variations of this question, and it is such a common source of relationship strife.

 No one should be forced to let go of people they consider to be close friends especially when they have just entered a new relationship which may not last.
 Same applies re getting rid things of you ‘like' or wish to keep as memories of your life as a ‘whole person' and not just the person you were when you met your lifetime partner.

 That's my take on the topic, what do you think and what is your experience in this regard?
 Have you kept gifts from an ex?
 Did it cause a problem with your new partner?
-What did you do?LeahG is a Gift Ideas Generator, Designer, Blogger and an approved associate of various carefully sourced merchants incl. as a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+What did you do?LeahG is a Gift Ideas Generator, Designer, Blogger and Member of Amazon LLC Associates Program as well as other reputable associate programs.
+This site is funded via affiliate links.